Certifying localizable quantum properties with constant sample complexity: Certifying quantum magic

-We first numerically evaluate the localizable magic $\mathrm{LM}(\psi)$ for a small subsystem size $n_A = 3$ as a function of the magic injection angle $\alpha$ and the total qubit number $n$ (Fig.~\ref{fig:magic}b), using existing classical techniques for stabilizer fidelity estimation~\cite{Hamaguchi2024HandbookQuantifying}.
+We first numerically evaluate the localizable magic $\widetilde{\mathrm{LM}}(\psi)$ for a fixed subsystem size $n_A = 3$, varying the magic injection angle $\alpha$, magic state count $k$, and the total system size $n$ (Fig.~\ref{fig:magic}b).
+These simulations utilize established classical algorithms for $T$-doped Clifford circuits and stabilizer fidelity estimation~\cite{Bravyi2019StabilizerDecomposition, Hamaguchi2024HandbookQuantifying}.
 The data reveals several key features.
-First, $\mathrm{LM}(\psi)$ increases with $n$, demonstrating that global magic is effectively concentrated into the subsystem $A$—an insight that underlies protocols like magic-state injection~\cite{Bravyi2005Universal}.
-Second, and most importantly for our purposes, $\mathrm{LM}(\psi)$ quickly exceeds a constant threshold as $\alpha$ increases.
-According to Theorem~\ref{thm:performance_certification_protocol}, this directly shows that our protocol certifies magic in these states with constant sample complexity and noise robustness.
-It is also interesting that $\mathrm{LM}$ increases monotonically with $\alpha$, suggesting that the projected-ensemble-averaged magic faithfully reflects, to a significant extent, the total magic of the full state.
+First, $\widetilde{\mathrm{LM}}(\psi)$ increases with $k$, demonstrating that global magic is effectively concentrated into the subsystem $A$, an insight that underlies protocols like magic-state injection.
+Second, and most importantly for our purposes, $\widetilde{\mathrm{LM}}(\psi)$ quickly exceeds a constant threshold as $\alpha$ increases.
+This implies that for a fixed random Pauli basis, the localizable magic $\widetilde{\mathrm{LM}}(\psi)$ exceeds a constant with high probability.
+According to Theorem~\ref{thm:performance_certification_protocol}, this directly shows that our protocol certifies magic in these states with constant sample complexity and robustness.
+It is also interesting that $\widetilde{\mathrm{LM}}$ increases monotonically with $\alpha$, suggesting that the projected-ensemble-averaged magic faithfully reflects, to a significant extent, the total magic of the full state.
 Such a magic concentration phenomenon has likewise been observed in~\cite{Niroula2024MagicPhaseTransition, Zhang2024MagicConcentration}.
-We remark that $\mathrm{LM}(\psi)$ is not a magic monotone, as it can change under the addition of ancillary $\ket{0}$ qubits and Clifford rotations.
+We remark that $\widetilde{\mathrm{LM}}(\psi)$ is not a magic monotone, as it can change under the addition of ancillary $\ket{0}$ qubits and Clifford rotations.
 Nevertheless, it serves as a practical indicator of the global magic contained in the state.